 Copyright © Nucleus Medical Media, Inc.

-This surgery is needed when: Deep infected pockets have formed and it is too hard to keep them cleanGums around the teeth are damaged and cannot be fixed with nonsurgical techniques, like deep cleaning and medicines
+This surgery is needed when: Deep infected pockets have formed and it is too hard to keep them cleanGums around the teeth are damaged and cannot be fixed with nonsurgical techniques, like deep cleaning and medications

 This surgery slows the progression of periodontal disease by reducing deep pockets and bacterial growth.
 Periodontal disease can cause other health problems if not treated.